Editorial insights

 6 people $153,560 $184,272 $199,628

-Note: Figures are approximate based on 2026 HUD data.
-Always verify exact limits with the specific lottery listing on NYC Housing Connect, as individual buildings may use slightly adjusted figures.
+Always verify exact figures with the specific lottery listing on NYC Housing Connect, as individual buildings may use adjusted figures based on the year their financing was established.

 Which NYC Housing Lotteries Target 120% and 130% AMI?